 - The following upgrades and replacements will be included as part of the IRP:

-- New equipment (fans, pump, and motors), which will be more efficient than the 1970s vintage equipment being replaced.
+- New equipment (fans, pump, and motors), which is more efficient than the 1970s equipment it replaces.

 - New 600-ton chiller and sequence of operations for the chiller plant controls.
 The chiller was installed in May 2011, and full implementation of the new sequence of operations was completed in FY 2012.